JeroPluy/LG/docs/README.md

 1. Download the [Arduino IDE](https://www.arduino.cc/en/main/software) and install it. ([Install Guide](https://www.arduino.cc/en/Guide/HomePage))

-2. Add the needed libraries.
+2. Add the needed libraries. (`LG/Installation/..`)

    - ESP8266 ([How to add libraries](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/))
    - Color   &nbsp; &nbsp; &nbsp;([How to add .zip - libraries](https://www.arduino.cc/en/Guide/Libraries))  (The library is in the installation directory)

 3. Connect the ESP8266 that will be the server host to your PC.

-   - Make sure your tool settings are correct
+   - Make sure your tool settings are correct (Port could be different)

    -![Settings in Tools](../SecretFiles/Settings%20for%20Tools.png)